SamueleD98/assignment_1/README.md

 - The simulated battery is pretty far from a realistic one.
 It should decrease accordingly to the motion made.
 ### Possible technical improvements
 - For now, actions do not return any feedback during their execution.
 It can be useful to implement them.
+- The camera arm is just being used to scan the markers.
+Using the [MoveIt](https://moveit.ros.org/) would allow to better control the arm and so exploit it for monitoring more complex scenarios (with obstacle such as tables, chairs and other furnitures).

 ## Contact me
 Samuele Depalo